dustinmichels/colonel-density/README.md

 go run .
 ```

 Some stores have lat/lon.
 Some do not.
-So next I wrote a python script that attempts to geocode the addresses that are missing lat/lon using geopy.
+So next I wrote a python script that attempts to geocode the addresses that are missing lat/lon using geopy (Nominatim / OpenStreetMap).

 ```sh
 cd process